reelyactive/barnowl/README-npm.md

 What's next?
 ------------

 This is an active work in progress.
 We'll be adding features and making improvements regularly.
+Bluetooth Smart is at the top of our list.